 Romans 5:8 says, “But God commendeth His love toward us, in that, while we were yet sinners, Christ died for us.”
 KJV

-It means that God loves us even though we have sinned and He will continue to love us no matter what.
-We don’t have to live in a certain place, look a certain way, or do certain things like do good deeds and give money away for God to love us.
-He loves us just the way we are.
+It means that God first loved us even though we have sinned and He will continue to love us no matter what we do.
+We don’t have to live in a certain place, look a certain way, or do certain things for God to love us.
+He loves us just the way we he made us.

-This doesn’t mean that we should do whatever we want and think it’s okay because He will still love us, and it also doesn’t mean that we shouldn’t strive to be better.
+This doesn’t mean that we should do whatever we want and think it’s okay because He will still love us, and it also doesn’t mean that we shouldn’t strive to be better or do good things.
 It does mean that we don’t have to meet the world’s (or any church’s) standards in order to receive God’s love.
 We are loved just the way we are, and no can make us think otherwise.

-What do you think about God’s love for us?
+What do you think about God’s unconditional love for us?